mesosphere/dcos-commons/README.md

     tasks:
       ...
 ```
-* Configured that we need atleast `{{COUNT}}` instances of `helloworld` pod running at all times, where `COUNT` is the environment variable that is injected into the scheduler process at launch via Marathon.
+* Declared that we need atleast `{{COUNT}}` instances of the `helloworld` pod running at all times, where `COUNT` is the environment variable that is injected into the scheduler process at launch time via Marathon.
 It defaults to `1` for this example.
 * Defined a task specification for our `server` task using:

 ```yaml